EPgg92/semeval2014task9/README.md

 The purpose of the shared task is to classify in a supervised manner a set of tweets into three classes: neutral, positive and negative.

-To do it I had to do at least 3 steps.
-Namely a baseline, implement by myself a neuron (perceptron), and finally propose improvements.
+To do it I had to do at least 3 steps: a baseline, implement by myself a neuron (perceptron), and finally propose improvements.

 ### Baseline